linzhiqiu/t2v_metrics/README.md

 ```

 ### Check all supported models
 We currently support CLIP-FlanT5, LLaVA-1.5, and InstructBLIP for VQAScore.
-We also supports CLIPScore using CLIP, and ITMScore using BLIPv2:
+We also support CLIPScore using CLIP, and ITMScore using BLIPv2:
 ```python
 llava_score = t2i_metrics.VQAScore(model='llava-v1.5-13b') # LLaVA-1.5 is the second best
 clip_score = t2i_metrics.CLIPScore(model='openai:ViT-L-14-336')